NebulaServices/Dynamic/docs/configuration/encoding.md

 ### XOR
 The XOR encryption algorithm is an example of symmetric encryption where the same key is used to both encrypt and decrypt a message.
 Symmetric Encryption: The same cryptographic key is used both to encrypt and decrypt messages

-Okay, yes, XOR is a cypher not an encoding.
+Okay, yes, XOR is a cipher not an encoding.
 But for the purpose of simplicity, we're going to refer to it as an encoding.

 Example:
 * `https://google.com`